 These courses focus on the skills tested on the TOEFL iBT®.
-Initially, students will review test-taking strategies and build their skills in each area.
-Then, following the test design, integrated skills such as listening and writing will be emphasized.
-Students enrolled in LCC037B will focus on their areas of weakness as shown through a pre-test.
+Initially, students review test-taking strategies and build their skills in each area.
+Then, following the test design, integrated skills such as listening and writing are emphasized.
+Students enrolled in LCC037B focus on their areas of weakness as shown through a pre-test.